 Let’s not confuse anger with self-blame and harsh self-criticism.
 Anger is a wonderful emotion to have provided we express it in a healthy, constructive manner.
 So, the next time you are angry with yourself, go ahead: be angry, but ensure you express that anger in a healthy, constructive manner.
-That means: no self-blame, no insults, no blurting like, ‘Oh, I’m so stupid.
-What an idiot.’
+That means: no self-blame, no insults, no blurting, ‘Oh, I’m so stupid, what an idiot I am!’

 How do we express it in a healthy manner?